The hardest lesson in advocacy: knowing when to step back

 I wish I could say that I joined the First Generation Advocates Student Board (FGASB), advocated for first-generation and low-income law students, and everything else fell into place.
 But that would be far from the truth.

 Advocating for others is difficult, especially when you're struggling yourself.
 The truth is that I have struggled from the moment I walked into law school orientation.
 Law school was unlike anything I had experienced before.
-However, like always, I figured things out with time.
+Like always, though, I figured things out with time.

-But nothing could have prepared me for this past semester.
+But nothing could have prepared me for what happened this past semester.

-FGASB had won an important award for its service, and I was chosen to deliver the acceptance speech on its behalf.
-I sat in my seat, nervously waiting for my turn to speak, when my phone buzzed.
+FGASB had won an important award for its service, and I was chosen to deliver the acceptance speech on the organization’s behalf.
+I was in my seat, nervously awaiting my turn to speak, when my phone buzzed.
 It was my brother.

 “The landlords have decided to sell the house.
 We will need to move out soon.”